-The Board and employees are subject to the Fortis Inc. Insider Trading Policy regarding trading in Fortis securities, and the UNS Energy Corporation Insider Trading Policy regarding trading in Company securities (collectively, the Securities Trading Policies).
+Employees and the Board are subject to the Fortis Inc. Insider Trading Policy regarding trading in Fortis securities, and the UNS Energy Corporation Insider Trading Policy regarding trading in Company securities (collectively, the Securities Trading Policies).
 The Securities Trading Policies were adopted to ensure you comply with all applicable Canadian and U.S. laws and regulations governing insider trading.
-If a Board member or any employee has, or believes they may have, Material Information relating to the Company, Fortis, or any other Fortis affiliate, neither that person nor any related person may buy or sell securities of the Company (including UNS Energy and Tucson Electric Power Company) or Fortis, or engage in any other action to take advantage of, or pass on to others, that information.
+If an employee or Board member has, or believes they may have, Material Information relating to the Company, Fortis, or any other Fortis affiliate, neither that person nor any related person may buy or sell securities of the Company (including UNS Energy and Tucson Electric Power Company) or Fortis, or engage in any other action to take advantage of, or pass on to others, that information.